kfahn22/Buckyball/README.md

 pop();
 ```

 We will use the same code block for each of the faces of the cube.
 For the front face, no rotation is necessary so `angle = 0`.
-For the back face of the cube, we need to rotate around the Y axis by `angle = PI`, for the right face we rotate around the Y axis by `angle = PI/2`, etc.
+For the back face of the cube, we need to rotate around the Y axis by `angle = PI`, for the right face we rotate around the Y axis by `angle = PI/2`, etc. You can learn more about adding textures by watching Daniel Shiffman's [WebGl track](https://thecodingtrain.com/tracks/webgl/webgl/6-createGraphics).

 <p align="center"><img src="assets/cube.jpg" alt="cube with sprites" width="800px"></p>